 Medical problems that would increase risk of study participation are assessed through structured telephone interviews and in person physical examinations during initial subject evaluation, prior to randomization.
 The goal of these assessments is to detect conditions by history, such as recent major surgery, symptomatic conditions such as angina and asymptomatic conditions, such as valvular heart disease or abdominal aortic aneurysms.
 Such persons are excluded from further participation and are referred to their primary physician for further care.
-Telephone screens can be carried out by site staff using scripts and permanently exclude participants based on self report of arthritis so severe it prevents exercise, lung disease requiring oxygen or steroids, heart disease so severe it prevents exercise, Parkinsons disease, kidney disease on dialysis, heavy ethanol use and residence in a nursing home.
-Temporary exclusions include self report of the following events in the last six months; hip fracture, joint replacement, heart attack, heart surgery, stroke, spinal surgery, blood clot or current physical or cardiopulmonary therapy.
+Telephone screens be carried out by site staff using scripts and permanently exclude participants based on self report of arthritis so severe it prevents exercise, lung disease requiring oxygen or steroids, heart disease so severe it prevents exercise, Parkinsons disease, kidney disease on dialysis, heavy ethanol use and residence in a nursing home.
+Temporary exclusions include self report of the following events in the last six months; hip fracture, joint replacement, heart attack, heart surgery, stroke, spinal surgery, blood clot or current physical therapy.
 See Telephone Screen Form.
-Physical examinations are carried out by qualified health care professionals, either nurses or physicians using the Physical Exam Form.
-Based on the history, medication review and physical examination, the following guidelines are used by the study physician to determine eligibility.
+Physical examinations are carried out by qualified health care professionals, either nurses or physicians using the Physical Assessment Form.
+Temporary exclusions include systolic blood pressure> 200 or diastolic > 110, , ECG with critical values (see critical value table section 21.6), physical examination suggesting severe congestive heart failure (NYHA Class III or IV) with bilateral rales, heart murmur > grade 4, joint limitation preventing exercise, or physical examination suggestive of aortic aneurysm.
+A physician is available at each site to review any significant health issues detected.
+See Chapter 16 for further description of the Physical Examination.